KevinWorkman/HappyCoding/tutorials/interviewing/_posts/2023-09-17-recursion.md

 meta-description: Use recursion in technical interviews.
 meta-image: /tutorials/interviewing/images/recursion-1.jpg
 previousPost: /tutorials/interviewing/queues
+nextPost: /tutorials/interviewing/dynamic-programming
 tags: [tutorial, interviewing]
 forumExcerpt: I posted a new article about using recursion in technical interviews.
 ---

 Now you've seen a few different data structure that each have properties that make them useful for certain kinds of technical interview questions.

-This article talks about recursion, which is a technique that's often used in technical interviews.
+This article switches gears a bit.
+Instead of talking about another data structure, this article talks about recursion, which is a technique that's often used in technical interviews.

 # Recursion is Recursive